mxn2020/notes-prompt-verse-io/README.md

 1. **Create Notes**: Choose from predefined note types or create custom ones
 2. **Organize**: Use categories, tags, and colors to organize your notes
-3. **Thread Conversations**: Add replies to notes to create threaded discussions
+3. **Thread Conversations**: Add sub notes to create threaded discussions
 4. **Search & Filter**: Find notes quickly with powerful search and filtering
 5. **Daily Progress**: Track your daily progress with mood and energy tracking